Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Simply reducing portion sizes and using a smaller plate can help you lose weight.

-Aim for an average of 40 minutes or more of moderate to intense physical activity 3 to 4 days each week.
+Aim for an average of 60 to 90 minutes or more of moderate to intense physical activity 3 to 4 days each week.
 Examples of moderate intensity exercise are walking a 15-minute mile, or weeding and hoeing a garden.
 Running or playing singles tennis are examples of more intense activities.

 Look for ways to get even 10 or 15 minutes of some type of activity during the day.
 Walking around the block or up and down a few flights of stairs is a good start.